qiboteam/qibolab/doc/source/index.rst

 ------------

 * Deploy Qibo models on quantum hardware easily.
-* Create custom experimental drivers for custom lab setup.
+* Create experimental drivers for custom lab setup.
 * Support multiple heterogeneous platforms.
-* Use existing calibration procedures for experimentalists.
+* Use calibration procedures from `Qibocal <https://github.com/qiboteam/qibocal>`_.

 How to Use the Documentation
 ============================